 Tendil Nyersel prayer flags at Tara Institute, Australia, 2013.

 Thanks again to all who have been doing the practices requested for Lama Zopa Rinpoche’s health and long life.

 We will offer Rinpoche the final count of these practices at the official long life puja to be offered to Lama Zopa Rinpoche on December 9 at Kopan Monastery, following the one-month November course.
 So please ensure that you have sent Center Services your totals no later than December 5.

-To donate to the long life puja for Lama Zopa Rinpoche, FPMT centers, projects and services can make their annual donation via the secure site listed under Further Resources in the FPMT Members Area.
+To donate to the long life puja for Lama Zopa Rinpoche, FPMT centers, projects and services can make their annual donation via the secure site listed under Further Resources in the FPMT Affiliates Area.
 Individuals can donate here.